FOVI: A biologically-inspired foveated interface for deep vision models: FOVI-ViTs

 We next outfit the pre-trained DINOv3 model \citep{simeoni_dinov3_2025} with a foveated interface.
 We focus on the small but performant ViT-S+ variant, and additionally assess the larger and more expensive ViT-H+ variant.
 In pilot experiments, we determined a suitable strategy for adapting DINOv3 to work with foveated inputs.
 This strategy uses LoRA \citep{hu_lora_2021} over the patch embedding and first half of the network, which significantly reduces overfitting relative to full fine-tuning, better retaining the visual feature representations acquired during pre-training while adapting to the foveated inputs.
 We describe our process for determining this strategy in Appendix \ref{appendix:vit}; briefly, on IN-100, LoRA over the patch embedding and first half of transformer layers outperforms frozen adaptation by $\sim 30\%$, full fine-tuning by $\sim 10\%$, and late-only adaptation by $\sim 15\%$.

-We select $a=2.79$, which achieves moderate foveation (Figure \ref{fig:showcase}C), and allows for us to select a desired number of patches (64) per fixation with isotropic sampling on the sensor manifold (see Appendix \ref{appendix:vit} for tuning analyses).
-For FOVI-ViT-H+, we train a single model with a resolution parameter of 64.
-For ViT-S+, we train two models with resolution parameters of 64 and 128, with larger patches for the 128 resolution model such that each yields the same number of patches.
+We train FOVI-ViT-H+ and FOVI-ViT-S+ models with a resolution parameter of 64 and patch size parameter of 8, targeting 64 patches.
+For exact patch count specification, only a discrete set of $a$ values is allowed (see Appendix \ref{appendix:vit} for tuning analyses).
+We select $a=2.79$, which achieves moderate foveation.
+ViT-S+ models were trained for 100 epochs and ViT-H+ models were trained for 25 epochs, both using a cosine decay learning rate scheduler without early stopping; ViT-H+ was trained for a shorter duration due to its faster convergence (in number of epochs) and more expensive per-epoch training time.

 We compare FOVI-DINOv3 models to four baselines.
-The first is the original, full-resolution model, run with 1 fixation (\textbf{Uniform @ 224}).
-The second is a matched \textbf{Weak-FOVI @ 64} baseline, using $a=60.94$ to minimize foveation, while retaining the same kNN-convolution-based patch embedding method.
-The third is a \textbf{Uniform @ 64} baseline, where the image has been downsampled to 64x64 to match the number of pixels sampled by the foveated variant, and kernels are similarly downsampled from 16x16 to 8x8, allowing for a direct comparison with standard patch embedding but approximately matched resources.
-The last baseline is a matched \textbf{Log-polar @ 64} baseline, in which images are sampled according to the Log-Polar foveation model \citep{javier_traver_review_2010} at the desired resolution, and then are otherwise processed identically to the uniform baseline.
-For both low-resolution baselines, we find that applying the same LoRA finetuning strategy allows networks to improve their performance modestly above off-the-shelf performance (Figure \ref{fig:knndino_baselines}).
-We thus use a matched LoRA strategy for low-resolution baselines, and freeze the high resolution baslines.
+The first is the original, full-resolution model, run with 1 fixation (\textbf{uniform @ 224}).
+The second is a matched \textbf{weak-FOVI @ 64} baseline, using $a=60.94$ to minimize foveation, while retaining the same kNN-convolution-based patch embedding method.
+The third is a \textbf{uniform @ 64} baseline, where the image has been downsampled to 64x64 to match the number of pixels sampled by the foveated variant, and kernels are similarly downsampled from 16x16 to 8x8, allowing for a direct comparison with standard patch embedding but approximately matched resources.
+The last baseline is a matched \textbf{log-polar @ 64} baseline, in which images are sampled according to the Log-Polar foveation model \citep[e.g.][]{javier_traver_review_2010} at the desired resolution, and then are otherwise processed identically to the uniform baseline.
+Additionally, we explore ViT-S+ models trained with a different number of pixels, but the same total number of patches (via larger patch sizes) in the Appendix (\ref{appendix:extended_dinov3}).
+We use a matched LoRA strategy for low-resolution baselines, and freeze the high resolution baslines.
 Low-resolution models are trained using 4 random near-center fixations, and evaluated using 1 or 3 fixations, using an identical protocol to that used for CNNs in the previous section, but constraining to a smaller number of evaluation fixations to keep GFLOPS approximately less than or equal to the high-resolution uniform baseline.
 Results are reported in Table \ref{tab:vit_comparison}.